 Attending therapy demonstrates one’s strength to face challenges and make changes.
 I am honored to accompany clients on their journey to create the life they desire.

-I specialize in helping people who have experienced psychological trauma and addiction.
-In particular, I work with people who have experienced emotional abuse in a close relationship (e.g., a partner, family, or friend) or who have experienced violence and are managing psychological pain with substance use.
+Reaching out for help isn’t easy for many of us.
+I am frequently humbled and inspired by the courage people show as they work to make real changes in their lives.
+I specialize in helping people who struggle with psychological trauma, addiction, depression, and anxiety.
+For example, I often work with those who have experienced emotional abuse in a close relationship (e.g., a partner, family, or friend) or those who are managing psychological pain with substance use.
 Experiencing trauma and addiction can result in difficulty feeling like a “whole” person and identifying what is needed to experience happiness.
-I provide therapy that directly addresses the impact of trauma and addiction in order to assist people with living fully and having quality relationships.
-I also have a particular focus on working with men who have faced difficult experiences and may be considering therapy for the first time as an option to improve their lives.
+I provide therapy that directly addresses the impact of trauma, addiction, anxiety, and depression in order to assist people with living fully and having quality relationships.
+I also have a particular focus on working with those who have faced difficult experiences and may be considering therapy for the first time as an option to improve their lives.

-Because I want to be as effective as possible in helping clients achieve positive outcomes in their life, I use evidence-based psychotherapies.
+In order to be as effective as possible in helping clients achieve positive outcomes, I use evidence-based psychotherapies.
 Acceptance and Commitment Therapy (ACT), as well as extensive training in Dialectical Behavior Therapy (DBT) and Motivational Interviewing (MI) inform my work with clients.
 These therapies include methods to increase connection to self and others, identify values and needs, and take action to achieve desired results.

 Orientation: Dialectical Behavior Therapy (DBT-Informed Individual Therapy), Motivational Interviewing (MI), and Acceptance and Commitment Therapy (ACT)